putzio/Hexapod/README.md

 # Hexapod

-This is a project of a remotely controlled walking robot If you click the link bellow you can see the movie, which presents the robot https://photos.app.goo.gl/Wpt8i5VjzHMQxFu78
+This is a project of a remotely controlled walking robot.
+If you click the link bellow you can see the movie, which shows how the robot walks: https://photos.app.goo.gl/Wpt8i5VjzHMQxFu78

 ## The project consists of 4 main parts: